 QUOTIENT

-The QUOTIENT function in Excel returns the integer portion of a division between two numbers, discarding any remainder.
-It is useful when you only need the whole number result of a division.
+The QUOTIENT function returns the integer portion of a division, discarding any remainder.
+It is useful when you need only the whole number result.

 Syntax 🔗